Athens Suburban Railway: History

+Timeline

 Lines and services

-The Athens Suburban Railway consists of five routes: Piraeus–Airport via Athens, Piraeus–Kiato via Athens, Athens–Chalcis via Oinoi, Ano Liosia–Airport via Koropi, and Aigio–Athens/Airport via Kiato.
-Trains run from 4:30 am to midnight daily, and there are 53 stations in total.
+Since 1 August 2023, the Athens Suburban Railway consists of four lines.
+Line A1 runs between Piraeus and Athens Airport, while Line A2 reinforces the preceding service along the median of the A6 motorway between the Airport and Ano Liosia.
+Line A3 runs between Athens and Chalcis, and Line A4 runs between Piraeus and Kiato.
+The train service between Kiato and Aigio is a local Peloponnese service.
+The Athens Suburban Railway operates from 4:30 am to midnight daily, and there are 45 stations in the network.

 On 18 January 2012, services were "temporarily" suspended on routes from Piraeus - Ano Liossia.
 According to a TrainOSE spokesperson, the interruption is due to technical problems; however no information on the progress of any work was given, services were rerouted via SKA.

 Main services

-The following table lists the routes and the stations for the Athens Suburban Railway since 15 May 2022:
+The following table lists the routes and the stations for the Athens Suburban Railway since 15 May 2022.
+Line numbers were introduced on 1 August 2023.

-List of Stations
+List of stations

+The spelling of the station names on this table, in English and Greek, are according to the signage.

 The suburban railway connects with other rail services at the following stations:

 Tickets and Scheduling

-The suburban train, in the sections Magoula-Koropi and Piraeus-Dhekelia are part of the urban zone of OASA, therefore the single ticket that is used and combined with all means of transport in Athens is valid.
+The suburban train, in the sections Magoula-Koropi and Piraeus-SKA are part of the urban zone of OASA, therefore the single ticket that is used and combined with all means of transport in Athens is valid.
 Outside the urban area, a different ticket is valid, which is priced in stages and issued by Hellenic Train.